+19, suspected cases, and where athletes or staff have been refused admittance to any training session.
+Even if there are no suspected cases, a 'nil' report should be required.
 3. Post-pandemic Phase Responsibility Action and Communications a.
-Confirm Provincial Health Officer has declared the COVID-19 pandemic is over.
-ERP Lead b.
+Confirm Provincial Health Officer has declared the ERP Lead b.
 Send official written notice to your membership (i.e., volunteers, staff, coaches, parents, players, match officials) that the pandemic is officially over, the province's state of emergency order has been lifted and soccer activities can resume its full operations.
-Note: During this phase, there may be specific sport protocols to follow from Canada Soccer/Ontario Soccer and/or the Provincial health authorities (i.e., implementation of Infection Control Policies and Procedures).
-President c.
+Note: During this phase, there may be specific sport protocols to follow from Canada Soccer/Ontario Soccer and/or the Provincial health authorities (i.e., implementation of Infection Control Policies and President Procedures). c.
 Conduct a full review of your COVID-19 Return to Play Implementation Plan as well as your COVID-19 Emergency Response Plan.
 Include a list of recommendations for improvements.
 ERP Lead d.
 Update your soccer organizations Emergency Response Plan for future use and have approved.
-1
+ERP Lead in conjunction with Board of Directors or Owner/Operator